 But both are still dedicated to the same purpose, as a valuable tool to help retain privacy and freedom in a world of data harvesting and digital scrutiny.
 This is an increasingly pressing issue in today’s world, but it’s also a very complex one.

-That’s why both Grin and Beam can be so similar, yet so different, and both filling a valuable niche.
-It’s because it’s good to have a diverse set of options in unpredictable circumstances.
+That’s why both Grin and Beam can be so similar, yet so different – while both filling a valuable niche.
+It’s good to have a diverse set of options in unpredictable circumstances.